lighttransport/gltf-insight/README.md

 ```
 ## Build

-In the genral case, just run CMake to generate a build system for your own environemnet
+In the genral case, just run CMake to generate a build system for your own environment.
+Some scripst are provided to facilitate the setup.

 ### Windows + Visual Studio 2017